Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 can retrieve these paths and use them.

 In Interface-1, the container format is based on CMAF, conforming to the track constraints specified in [[!MPEGCMAF]] clause 7.
-Unless stated otherwise, no conformance to a specific CMAF media profile is REQUIRED.
+Unless stated otherwise, NO conformance to a specific CMAF media profile is REQUIRED.

    1. The [=ingest source=] SHALL start by an HTTP POST request with the CMAF